 Their song celebrated the first ever American-Soviet Arts Exchange, the coming together of 22 songwriters from America and as many from the Soviet Union, for nearly 2 weeks of songwriting in Tallin, Estonia, Moscow and Leningrad.
 The song “One World” was included in the commemorative album.

-The convocation was the brainchild of songwriter Alan Roy Scott, for his Music Bridges organization.
-Robyn Whitney of Private Island Trax Studio in LA, took care of the logistics.
+The convocation, at the height of Glasnost, was the brainchild of songwriter Alan Roy Scott, for his Music Bridges organization, conjointly with Finnish entrepreneur Antero Päiväläinen, who drew upon relationships in the Soviet Union to arrange and pave the way for this groundbreaking event.
+Robyn Whitney of Private Island Trax Studio in LA, handled the logistics.

 It was a trip of a lifetime for all.